Electron100/butane/docs/getting-started.md

 Let's run this (`cargo run --bin write_post`) and author our first post.

 ## Read

 Ok, that's great, we put some data in the database, but at some point we're going to want to get it back to display it.
-The most ergonmic and typesafe way to construct Butane queries is to use the `query!` macro.
+The most ergonomic and type-safe way to construct Butane queries is to use the `query!` macro.
 To find all published posts, we'd write

 ``` rust
 query!(Post, published == true)